MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/n-1-installation-configuration.md

     > [!NOTE]
     > If the key isn't turned on, contact Microsoft Support for help turning it on.

-## Set up Azure AD accounts
+## Set up Microsoft Entra accounts

 > [!IMPORTANT]
 > To help maintain a high level of security across the company, we strongly recommend that you create a new client ID and secret for this installation.
 This step requires a new Web App.

 1. Generate an Azure Web App to create a client ID and secret for Connector for Microsoft Dynamics AX.
-For instructions, see the "Create an Azure Active Directory application" section in [Create an Azure Active Directory Application](/azure/azure-resource-manager/resource-group-create-service-principal-portal).
+For instructions, see the "Create a Microsoft Entra application" section in [Create a Microsoft Entra Application](/azure/azure-resource-manager/resource-group-create-service-principal-portal).
 2. After you've finished creating the client ID and secret, the client ID must be accepted in Commerce.
-Go to **System administration \> Setup \> Azure Active Directory applications**.
+Go to **System administration \> Setup \> Microsoft Entra applications**.
 Enter the client ID in the **Client Id** column, enter descriptive text in the **Name** column, and enter **RetailServiceAccount** in the **User ID** column.

 ## Configure N-1 components